andrewroberts/TrelloSync/README.md

 * install the TrelloSync add-on (Add-ons>Get add-ons...);
 * in the spreadsheet create a sheet called TrelloSync and create one row for each card, with one column for each of the board name, list name, card name and card description;
 * create the new Trello cards ("Add-ons>TrelloSync>Create cards").

-### Manually installing the scripts

-If, rather than use the add-on, you want to manually copy the scripts into your own sheet there are several libraries you'll need:

-* Assert (MN2v6JNucOc0S385I-FMvAB8_L47d2MW6)
-* Log (MqTFuiXcPtS5rVUZ_jC9Z4tnfWGfgtIUb)
-* Dialog (MWPmswuaTtvxxYA71VTxu7B8_L47d2MW6)
-* TrelloApp (MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb)

-The libraries are added under Resources>LIbraries in the script editor using the long ID value.
-[See the reference docs for more info] (https://developers.google.com/apps-script/guide_libraries).

 ## Authorisation